 More detailed rules on the learning outcomes and content of the degrees and studies, on instruction and study attainments and on other matters pertaining to degree administration are issued by the faculties, unless otherwise provided in the legislation or other regulations of the University.

 The use of the University Library, computers and data systems, as well as other practices pertaining to the operations of and dealings with the University are regulated by the University’s administrative bodies and other authorities.
 As members of the University community, students are further obligated to adhere to these rules and regulations.

 A person who has earned a higher university degree by the name of kandidaatti at the University of Tampere is entitled to use the title of ‘Master’.
 A person who has graduated as a Master of Science (Economics) is entitled to use the title of ekonomi.
-The School of Medicine may award the title ‘Bachelor of Medicine’ (lääketieteen kandidaatti) in accordance with section 32 of the Government Decree 794/2004.
+The Faculty of Medicine and Life Sciences may award the title ‘Bachelor of Medicine’ (lääketieteen kandidaatti) in accordance with section 32 of the Government Decree 794/2004.

-The Rector decides on who is awarded the title of Honorary Doctor on the proposal of the schools’ management boards.
+The Rector decides on who is awarded the title of Honorary Doctor on the proposal of the faculty councils.

-The Rector determines the general principles of the transitional provisions, and the schools then decide on further details.
+The Rector determines the general principles of the transitional provisions, and the faculties then decide on further details.